 Smokers’ Lawyer Attacks Industry

-If jurors award compensatory damages, they then will be asked to set a dollar figure to punish the industry.
-Company officials fear a potentially ruinous $300 billion punitive damage verdict.
+If the jury awards compensatory damages, the panel will hear more testimony and be asked to set a dollar figure to punish the industry.
+Company officials fear a ruinous $300 billion punitive damage verdict.

-The six-member jury decided last July that the industry fraudulently conspired to make a defective product.
+The jury last summer found the companies fraudulently conspired to make a deadly product that causes cancer, emphysema other illnesses.

 The defendants are Philip Morris Inc., R.J.
 Reynolds Tobacco Co., Brown & Williamson Tobacco Corp., Lorillard Tobacco Co., Liggett Group Inc. and the industry’s Council for Tobacco Research and Tobacco Institute.